BarcelonaTravel Guide

 Unwind with a quiet drink in Poble Sec.
 Still largely undiscovered, it's a great place to enjoy a sundowner before dinner.
 El Raval also has many hidden gems.
 Bars here often have a more local vibe – the perfect place to test out your Spanish!
 Explore the arty Gracia neighbourhood for vibrant wine bars, while El Born and Eixample are the places for cocktails and rooftop bars.

-Kick off or round up your vacation with an extra special meal in upmarket Eixample.
+Kick off or round up your holiday with an extra special meal in upmarket Eixample.
 For more relaxed tapas dining, veer towards Poble Sec, Blai Street and the Gothic Quarter.
 El Born also offers exciting foodie opportunities.
 Pop-up eateries and cool restaurants ranging from Michelin-starred fare to fusion dining can be found here.
 Love fresh seafood?
 Look no further than the Barceloneta neighbourhood.

 Recharge your batteries with a caffeine hit by heading into one of Barcelona's cafes.
 Some of the best artisan cafes can be found in the Gothic Quarter and Eixample.
 If you've got time, pull up a seat to fully appreciate your surrounds.
 Alternatively, small coffee trucks can be found close to popular destinations like La Rambla.
 These are perfect for grabbing a coffee between sightseeing.